openshift/runbooks/alerts/network-observability-operator/NetObservLokiError.md

 Like other Network Observability operational alerts, `NetObservLokiError` cannot be configured, other than being disabled:

-- It cannot be converted to metric-only mode - it is always an alert
+- It cannot be converted to recording mode - it is always an alert
 - It does not support thresholds - it fires when Loki write errors occur (> 0 drops) consistently after 10 minutes
 - It does not support grouping - it is a global cluster-wide operational